-One limiting case of the variable step simulation style is the event-driven or "discrete event" simulation, in which the cell jumps from event to event.
+One limiting case of the variable step simulation style is the "event-driven" or discrete event simulation, in which cells jump from event to event.
 Here a single compartment is used merely as a stage in which the voltage never changes (the natural time step is infinite), and the "cells" are represented by point processes that receive events from, and produce events to, the NetCon instances.
-A large variety of useful artificial neural net-like cell models, e.g. integrate and fire, firing frequency dependent on input, use dependent synaptic plasticity, have equations that can be solved analytically so that "cell" state needs only to be computed at the event.
+A large variety of useful artificial spiking cells (e.g. integrate and fire, firing frequency dependent on input), as well as mechanisms of use-dependent synaptic plasticity, are susceptible to discrete event simulation because their equations can be solved analytically, so that "cell" state needs only to be computed at the event.
 This topic is discussed more thoroughly in Chapter 10.